-Just one problem: The millionaires I’ve coached and worked with have NEVER used this formula!
+The millionaires I’ve coached and worked with have NEVER used this formula!

 Do you honestly think Donald Trump or Ted Turner would sit there and water their non-existent plant for five years before seeing any results?
 Not on your life.